Are you ready to start a profitable blog?

 - A WordPress Theme = design template.
 This is a layout of how your website would look.

-Many beginners don’t know that a domain name and web hosting are two separate things.
-When I first started, I thought all I needed to do was sign up for a website name and I would good to go.
-You can get your domain name + web hosting directly through SiteGround and as a bonus, SiteGround will install WordPress for FREE!!!
-That’s 3 steps into 1.
+When I first started, I thought all I needed to do was sign up for a website name and I would be good to go.
+I was beyond clueless.

 How Much Does it Cost to Start a Blog?

-It costs as low as $3.95/month to have a blog up and running.
+It costs as low as $2.99/month to have a blog up and running.

-People have asked if they can start a blog on WordPress.com for free, the short answer is yes.
+Can you start a blog for free?
+The short answer is yes.
 But here is why you should pay to have it self-hosted (WordPress.org):

 - You own your site 100% – if you blog using the free version, you don’t own the content and they can delete it anytime for any reason.

-- Your website address would be www.yourblogname.wordpress.com instead of www.yourblogname.com if you use the free version.
-You see how unprofessional it looks?
+- Professional looking site – Your website address would be www.yourblogname.wordpress.com instead of www.yourblogname.com if you use the free version.
+Do you see how unprofessional it looks?

 1. Speed – my site is so much faster because of SiteGround.
 I started out with Bluehost and later switched to SiteGround.